RyanBrown/CKEditor5-Tabs-Plugin/src/plugins/ui-components/alight-checkbox-component/README.md

 1. **Clone the repository or copy the source files.**

    This repository includes the following key files:
-   * `ck-alight-checkbox.ts` – TypeScript source code defining the custom element
+   * `cka-checkbox.ts` – TypeScript source code defining the custom element
-   * `ck-alight-checkbox.scss` – SCSS file containing the styles for the component
+   * `cka-checkbox.scss` – SCSS file containing the styles for the component
    * `README.md` – This file

 2. **Install dependencies:**